Polyconseil/dokang/docs/advanced.rst

        exclude=your_own_list_of_reg_exps,
        pdf=PdfHarvester)

-For a list of all harvesting configurations and harvesters, see the :doc:`api` chapter.
+For a list of all harvesting configurations and harvesters that ship with Dokang, see the :doc:`api` chapter.

+External Python packages may also provide their own harvesters.
+Here is a list of the known ones:

+- PDF harvester: `dokang_pdf <http://github.com/Polyconseil/dokang_pdf>`_.

 .. _advanced_cli_ref: